+Dr. Russell H. Griffiths is dedicated to helping as many patients as possible.
+As such, he makes special accommodations for out-of-town patients.
 If you live outside the United States, you will want to schedule an online video consultation.
 This will give you the opportunity to meet Dr. Griffiths face to face over the internet and ask him specific questions without having to travel.
 If your primary language is not English, we can arrange for translation services for this online consultation in fifteen different languages.
 Please send photographs of the affected ear prior to the consultation (click here for guidelines for submitting photographs).
-Most patients try to get on our surgery schedule at this point but if you would like, please feel free to fly to Boise for a follow-up consultation.
-Click here for map from Boise International Airport to our office.
+Most patients try to get on our surgery schedule at this point but if you would like, please feel free to fly to Boise, ID, for a follow-up consultation.

 Please download, print and fax to our office or you can bring the initial paperwork with you to your office evaluation with Dr. Griffiths.